Surgery for Sleep Apnea in Children

 Tonsillectomy and Adenoidectomy

-Children with sleep apnea caused by chronically enlarged tonsils or adenoid tissue may have a surgical procedure to remove either or both of these infection-fighting structures.
+Children with sleep apnea caused by chronically enlarged tonsils or adenoids may have a surgical procedure to remove either or both of these infection-fighting structures.
 Our otolaryngologists remove most of the adenoid and tonsil tissue but leave the part that is embedded in muscle to reduce the risk of bleeding.

 A follow-up visit is usually scheduled for a week after the surgery.